jawsmartin/jawsmartin.github.io/_posts/2015-02-15-the-world-revolves-around-the-sun.md

 In addition to my involvement in the web design process, I also worked heaviliy in branding.
 Sal and Mustafa came to me with the "Afterskoolz" name and some general direction: they wanted it to be "fun and friendly," emphasize color, and, in no way, be confused with a corporate business.

 I explored several ideas and eventually chose to base the branding off of a chalkboard motif as it pertains to classrooms and students.
 I liked the idea of scribbled headlines and doodle-style illustrations.
-I also felt that the dark blue of a chalkboard would work well with a very colorful color palette.
+I also felt that the dark blue of a chalkboard would work well with a very expansive color palette.

 {% include image.html url="/images/post-soccer-moms-rejoice-logo.jpg" caption="The logo was inspired by Toys R' Us, Google, Oreo, and ebay" %}

-For the Afterskoolz logo, I chose a large, slab-serif typeface [Chunkfive](http://www.fontsquirrel.com/fonts/chunkfive) that I felt was playful.
+For the Afterskoolz logo, I chose a large, slab-serif typeface, [Chunkfive](http://www.fontsquirrel.com/fonts/chunkfive), that I felt was playful.
 I combined it with an another classroom motif, the teacher's apple.
-I felt a stylized version of it compliment the wordmark well and still be strong on its own.
+I felt a stylized version of it compliment the wordmark well and could still be strong on its own.

 {% include image.html url="/images/post-soccer-moms-rejoice-business-card.jpg" caption="Businesses cards with embossed details" %}